 460 – Tax shield

 The tax shield is based on your conjugal status and family income.
-You may be entitled to it for 2021 if you were resident in Québec on December 31, 2021, and you (or your spouse, if applicable) are entitled to the tax credit for childcare expenses, the work premium or the adapted work premium.
-You must, however, meet the following requirements:
+You may be entitled to it for 2022 if you were resident in Québec on December 31, 2022, and you (or your spouse, if applicable) are entitled to the tax credit for childcare expenses, the work premium or the adapted work premium.
+You must, however, meet the requirements below.

-- your net income for the year (line 275 of your 2021 income tax return) is greater than that reported in your 2020 income tax return, and
+- your net income for the year (line 275 of your 2022 income tax return) is greater than that reported in your 2021 income tax return; and

 If you would like to receive the tax shield, check box 99 in Schedule C or box 5 in Schedule P. We will calculate the amount to which you are entitled.